 - Send official transcripts from every college you have attended (excluding WVC) directly

 to WVC.
-Do not attach official transcripts to the application.
+Do not submit official transcripts with the application.

 - Unofficial transcripts can be sent with the application if needed.

-- Submit proof of successful completion of a nursing assistant training course or current Washington state NA-C License.
+- Proof of successful completion of a nursing assistant training course or current Washington state NA-C License.
+Submit with your application.

 - Admission testing: Achieve the required minimum subject score for the Test of Essential

-- The score printout does not need to be official, but it does need to show the applicant's name and all scores
+- The score report does not need to be official, but it does need to show the applicant's name and scores for all sections.

 - Complete and submit the Nursing Application.